lwang94/sem_size_analysis/docs/user_docs.md

 # Brief Overview
 ------------------
 SAEMI is a tool that uses deep learning to obtain the size distribution of nanoparticles in electron microscopy images.
-The deep learning model is a <a href="https://arxiv.org/pdf/1505.04597.pdf">u-net</a> with a resnet18 downsample created through the <a href="https://github.com/fastai/fastai">fastai</a> library.
+The deep learning model is a [unet](https://arxiv.org/pdf/1505.04597.pdf) with a resnet18 downsample created through the [fastai](https://github.com/fastai/fastai) library.
 See below for a brief outline of the computation
 process:

 Upload Image &rarr; Preprocess Image &rarr; Segment Image Using U-net Model &rarr; Give Unique Labels to Each Segment and Count Them &rarr; Display Histogram & Segmented Image